 Engineer - Michael Reeves is the owner of the civil engineering (engineering discipline that deals with the design, construction and maintenance of the natural environment) firm Reeves Design Services, LLC.
 His firm specializes in helping private and government clients with civil engineering projects such as wastewater treatment systems, sizing storm sewer systems, water distribution systems, roadway designs and site layouts for residential, commercial and industrial developments.
 Growing up on a farm provided him experience in problem solving and having to think of alternate methods to repair or resolve an issue.
+That problem-solving experience has helped him in the career of engineering where he helps solve client's problems or helps turn their ideas into developments.
 He is a graduate of the University of Georgia and studied Agricultural Engineering while a student at UGA.
+He has over 19 years of consulting engineering design experience.
 He also volunteers his time to serve Georgia 4-H by advising Georgia 4-H's State 4-H Board of Directors.

-2019 Georgia Farmer of the Year
+2017 Georgia Farmer of the Year